shopware/shopware/src/Docs/Resources/current/1-getting-started/35-indepth-guide-bundle/090-checkout.md

 ```

 Once you have filtered the missing bundles, you can use the bundle repository to select the information from the database.
+The `Criteria` object takes an optional parameter, an array of IDs, which is quite helpful here.
-Since the bundle line items may not yet contain the products, they must also be fetched from the database:
+Since the bundle line items may not yet contain the bundle's assigned products, they must also be fetched from the database:
 ```php
 /**
  * Fetches all Bundles that are not already stored in data